On the Existence of Simpler Machine Learning Models: Quality of the Features

 \section{Quality of the Features}

 In our experiments, we observed a connection between the quality of the features and Rashomon ratios.
-The Rashomon ratio, as defined in (\ref{eq:rratio_definition}) in its simplest form, is a volume fraction of models that are inside the Rashomon set compared to the models in the hypothesis space.
+The Rashomon ratio in its simplest form, under uniform prior on the hypothesis space, is the fraction of models that are inside the Rashomon set compared to the models in the hypothesis space.
 When a data set is augmented with additional features, the size of the hypothesis space grows.
 If the added features are completely irrelevant (consisting, for instance, of noise) then adding these features increases the size of the hypothesis space but does not increase the size of the Rashomon set.
 Thus, we might predict that the Rashomon ratio could decrease as irrelevant features are added to a data set.

 Additionally, if we augment a data set with features that are highly correlated or identical to features that improve performance, then not only is the size of the hypothesis space increased, but also the size of the Rashomon set is likely to increase, as there exist more relevant models (even if the set becomes redundant with models that predict equivalently).
 Thus, we might predict that the Rashomon ratio increases as we add copies of relevant features.